markgw/uh-nlp19/docs/day7/index.md

 ### Exercise 2.1: Using the dot product to rank documents

 Suppose you have the query 'retail wages'.
 Rank the documents by relevance to this query by getting the dot product of the query by the doc-term matrix.
-Which document is the most relevant?
+Which document is the most relevant to the query?
 Does it align with your intuition?

 Normalize the count vectors by the document length and perform the same relevance ranking.
 Does it produce the same results?